Are you struggling to get going and stop being lazy?

 I was able to stop being lazy because I slowly started to realize I was setting the wrong goals.
 I didn’t have reasons for setting them, and whenever I did accomplish them, I didn’t feel like I worked hard for them.

 So after your deadline is done, review your work.
-Look at the finished product and ask yourself more questions.
+Look at the finished product and ask yourself more reflection questions.
 Here are some good ones to ask:

 - Are you happy with how things went?